 The graphs below are generated from resident responses to our Community Noise Survey.
-More graphs coming soon, as well as a city-wide noise map.
+City-wide noise map coming soon.

 GRAPH NARRATIVES: Four out of five Providence residents who took the survey reported noticing noise on a recurring basis (i.e., not simply getting used to it).
 Significantly, nearly half report frequent sleep disruption — a major health threat — from noise, and another third are awoken by it at least sometimes.
 And more than 90% of participants report recurrent exposure to at least one source of vehicle noise (and usually more than one), making motor vehicles the single most-prevalent source of noise in the city.1